almogre02/OOP-Undirected-graph/README.md

-# Ex0-OOP
+# Undirected graph-OOP
-The first assignment in OOP
+The first assignment in OOP course- unweighted and undirected graph.